 First, you need to choose some tasks you want to Time Box.
 The best place to start would be with the jobs that take up a lot of your time or you don't particularly enjoy doing.

 Also, look at unpleasant tasks such as tidying your office.
 Rather than having a big clean every Friday, set aside some moments throughout the week to break the process down into smaller chores.
-Maybe 10 minutes on a Wednesday to dust the bookshelf and 10 minutes on Thursday to polish all of your awards.
+Maybe 10 minutes on a Wednesday to dust the bookshelf and 10 minutes on a Thursday to polish all of your awards.
 And before you know it, you've got a continuously spotless workspace.

 2. Set a Target